-The Company's total purchase commitment under the Supply Agreement, as amended, until June 2025 is approximately \$52.95 million, of which approximately \$24.75 million remains to be purchased as of September 30, 2022.
+The Company's total purchase commitment under the Supply Agreement, as amended, until June 2025 is approximately \$52.95 million, of which approximately \$24.75 million remains to be purchased as of March 31, 2023.
 Over the life of the Supply Agreement, as amended, the Company's future minimum annual purchase commitments of SiC crystals range from approximately \$4.00 million to \$10.00 million each year.

-During the three months ended September 30, 2022 and 2021, the Company purchased approximately \$1.80 million and \$1.50 million, respectively, of SiC crystals from Wolfspeed pursuant to the terms of the Supply Agreement, as amended.
+During the nine months ended March 31, 2023 and 2022, the Company purchased approximately \$1.80 million and \$4.49 million, respectively, of SiC crystals from Wolfspeed pursuant to the terms of the Supply Agreement, as amended.
+The Company has made no purchases of SiC crystals during the sixmonth period ended March 31, 2023 while currently in discussions regarding the terms of the Supply Agreement.